 After simplifying and decluttering my home, I was asked by a few friends if I was going to create a capsule wardrobe.
 It’s become a very popular choice, particularly among women.
-But there are some things I don’t like about capsule wardrobes, so today I’ll talk about a simple alternative to a capsule wardrobe.

-We’ll look at what capsule wardrobes are, the pros and cons, and the simple alternative to a capsule wardrobe that I do instead.
+Keep reading to find out what capsule wardrobes are, the pros and cons, and the simple alternative to a capsule wardrobe that I do instead.

 What is a Capsule Wardrobe?